Skool Buddy - A Conceptual App

 (Solo Course Work)

-As the sole designer, I conducted user research and interviews, defined requirements, created wireframes and prototypes, led usability studies, and built the overall visual identity—managing the project from start to finish.
+As the sole designer, I wore many hats: leading user research and interviews, mapping requirements, sketching and wire framing, building interactive prototypes, running usability studies, and crafting the visual identity.
+From problem framing to polished prototype, I steered the project end to end.

-As the sole designer, I conducted user research and interviews, defined requirements, created wireframes and prototypes, led usability studies, and built the overall visual identity—managing the project from start to finish.
+As the sole designer, I wore many hats: leading user research and interviews, mapping requirements, sketching and wire framing, building interactive prototypes, running usability studies, and crafting the visual identity.
+From problem framing to polished prototype, I steered the project end to end.

 Timeline